-Ian Bridge completed his third season as an assistant coach for the Nebraska soccer team in 2017.
-In his first three seasons, he has helped the Huskers to a 28-18-12 record, including a trip to the 2016 NCAA Tournament.
+Ian Bridge enters his fourth season as an assistant coach at Nebraska in 2018.
+In his first three seasons, he helped the Huskers to a 28-18-12 record, including a trip to the 2016 NCAA Tournament.

 In his first season at Nebraska, the Huskers went 8-7-2 overall, which included a 4-0 start and two wins over top-25 teams.
 In his second year, NU finished sixth in the Big Ten, and with one of the toughest schedules in the nation, qualified for the NCAA Tournament with an 11-6-5 mark.
 Nebraska produced a 9-5-5 record in 2017, starting the season 4-0 before finishing tied for eighth in the conference.